TechWire1034/TweetSentimentBot/README.md

 ## Why TweetSentimentBot?
 - 🤖 AI-powered: Uses Hugging Face NLP for accurate sentiment analysis.
-- ⏰ Real-time: Streams X posts as they happen.
-- 📊 Visual: See sentiment trends with live charts.
+- 📊 Visual: See sentiment trends with charts.
-- 🔔 Alerts: Get notified of sentiment shifts.
+- 💻 Automated: Polls tweets automatically for analysis.

 ## Example
 Tracked #Python and found 89.1% neutral sentiment!
 See the live chart in the demo above.